trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What was <code>getfacl</code> and <code>setfacl</code> commands do?</b></summary><br>

-The command `setfacl` refers to Set File Access Control Lists and `getfacl` refers to Get File Access Control List.
+The command `setfacl` refers to **Set File Access Control Lists** and `getfacl` refers to **Get File Access Control List**.
 Each file and directory in a Linux filesystem is created with a specific set of file permissions for its access.
-In order to know the access permissions of a file or directory we use getfacl.
+In order to know the access permissions of a file or directory we use `getfacl`.

 </details>